petsc/petsc/doc/manual/dmstag.rst

 is the element second from the left, third from the bottom, and fourth from the back (regardless of how many MPI ranks are used).

-To refer to cells (elements, faces, edges, and vertices), a value of ``DMStagStencilLocation`` is used, relative to the element index.
+To refer to points (elements, faces, edges, and vertices), a value of ``DMStagStencilLocation`` is used, relative to the element index.
 The element itself is referred to with ``DMSTAG_ELEMENT``, the top right vertex (in 2D) or the top right edge (in 3D) with ``DMSTAG_UP_RIGHT``, the back bottom left